metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - End-to-end encrypted network connections (e.g., TLS with mutual authentication)
 - Encrypted message publishing on a public or semi-public medium (e.g., blockchain or distributed storage), using the receiver’s pre-shared public key.
 Participant public keys MUST be exchanged and authenticated in advance using a trusted method.

+#### Verification

+After receiving a partial secret, a participant MUST verify whether it is consistent with the `verification_vector` of the sender.
+This is done by applying [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) to the `verification_vector` of the sender, and the recipient's `key_share_ID`.
+The resulting partial public key must match a public key derived from the received `incoming_partial_secret`.
+If they do not match, the received `incoming_partial_secret` is considered not valid, and the participant MUST notify the generation orchestrator.

 #### Timeout Handling

+If a participant fails to receive a valid `partial_secret` from another participant within the expected timeframe, the participant MUST notify the generation orchestrator.

+#### On failure to receive a valid `incoming_partial_secret`

-If a participant fails to receive a valid `partial_secret` from another participant within the expected timeframe, or if the received `incoming_partial_secret` is not valid, the participant MUST notify the generation orchestrator.
-The orchestrator MUST either declare the generation invalid, or MUST take measures to either provide a valid `partial_secret`, or to determine the faulty participant and to construct a proof for its fault.
+If notified by a participant that a received `incoming_partial_secret` is not valid, or that one was not received within the expected timeframe, the orchestrator MUST either take measures to either provide a valid `partial_secret`, or to declare the generation invalid.
+In both cases, it MAY try to determine the faulty participant and to construct a proof for its fault.

 ### Generating the Distributed Key Share and Aggregated Public Key

 Each participant MUST perform the following:

-- Compute the secret share (key share) by evaluating its `incoming_partial_secrets` using the [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on its `incoming_partial_secrets`.
+- Compute the secret share (key share) by producing a sum of the `incoming_partial_secrets`, modulo the BLS12-381 curve order.
 Store the result in the `key_share` field of the key share generator object.
 - Derive the partial public key from the computed key share.
 - For each index M from 0 to `key_shares_threshold` − 1:
   - Extract the M-th public key from every participant’s verification vector (in total, `key_shares_count` values).